crcn/node-dirmr/README.md

 }).

-//copy all the files in the library directory join(__dirname + "/lib").
+//copy all the files to the library directory join(__dirname + "/lib").

 //called after all files have been copied